 I want to write about joy, but I wonder how other people conceive their legacies.
 I realize this sounds like a strange combination.
-For not a few of us, though, the relation between one’s personal happiness and a legacy is direct.
+For not a few of us, though, the relation between one’s personal happiness and a legacy is conceived as direct.
 You may think you’re leaving this world in a slightly better state than you were born into, or your life has been marked by the fight against some evil.
 You may feel you took advantage of what life had to offer, doing so cheerily, or that you bequeathed your family and friends all you could possibly give.

 Yet even if you’re nodding along with my descriptions, how do we know we’re truly in agreement?
 A legacy encompasses every facet of our lives, and happiness is a state that should not have to be recalled.
 You and I know plenty of people who have road rage that could turn murderous or would lock themselves in a basement for 30 years if they heard a news report which confirmed their paranoia.
 If I ask someone about to take a bat to the head of the guy in front of him on I-35 “Hey, do you think your life has helped make this world a better place?”, I wager he’ll angrily mumble “yes” before at least breaking a car window.